These hoagie rolls are perfect for game day sandwiches, or make kaiser style rolls with the dough and use them for pulled pork or burgers.

 - 3 tablespoons olive oil

 - 5 1/4 cups bread flour (23 1/2 ounces, plus more for kneading)

 - 2 teaspoons salt

-- 1 egg white whisked with 1 tablespoon water
+- Optional: 1 egg white (whisked with 1 tablespoon water, for egg wash)

 - In a mixing bowl or bowl of a stand mixer, combine the warm water with the yeast and sugar.
 Let stand for 5 minutes.
 Combine the milk, egg, and olive oil in a cup and whisk to blend.
 Add the milk and egg mixture to the yeast mixture along with the bread flour and salt.
 Mix by hand or with a dough hook until the dough comes together.
 Knead by hand or with the dough hook for about 8 minutes, adding more flour or water if necessary.
 The dough should be firm and smooth but slightly tacky to the touch.

 - Grease a large bowl with olive oil.

 - Gather the dough into a ball and put in the oiled bowl.
 Turn to grease all sides of the dough ball.
 Cover the bowl with plastic wrap and let the dough rise for about 1 1/2 hours, or until doubled in volume.